twitter/cassovary/cassovary-examples/ExamplesREADME.md

 In the `src/main/java` and `src/main/scala` sub-directories here, we've included a few examples to help you get started.

 ## Building using SBT
-In the main project folder type `sbt` to enter sbt interactive mode.
+In the main project folder type `./sbt` to enter sbt interactive mode.
 Move to examples using `project cassovary-examples`.
 Now by typing `run` you can see and choose an example you would like to run.
 You can also use `run ExampleClassName parameters` to run particular example.